lasinducharith/joomla-contactInfo-module/README.md

 Postcode - Postcode of the contact.<br>
 Telephone - Contact number of the Contact.<br>
 Email - Cloaked Email address of the user.
-(Mailto)
+(Mailto) Email Address Visible - User can select whether he/she wants to set their email address visible to outside or not.